Polly Toynbee: Views on religion

 An atheist, Toynbee is an Honorary Associate of the National Secular Society, a supporter of the Humanist Society Scotland, and was appointed President of the British Humanist Association in July 2007.
 Since 2012, she has been the BHA's vice president.
 She has said that she is simply a consistent atheist, and is just as critical of Christianity, Islam and Judaism.
 She wrote: "The pens sharpen—Islamophobia!
 No such thing.
 Primitive Middle Eastern religions (and most others) are much the same—Islam, Christianity and Judaism all define themselves through disgust for women's bodies."
 In 1997 she declared "I am an Islamophobe and proud of it".
 In 2005 she opposed the Bill to outlaw incitement to religious hatred: "Race is something people cannot choose and it defines nothing about them.
 But beliefs are what people choose to identify with...The two cannot be blurred into one—which is why the word Islamophobia is a nonsense".

-In 2003, upon the 25th anniversary of Pope John Paul II's papacy, she wrote that he "is a hate-figure and with good reason… No one can compute how many people have died of Aids as a result of Wojtyla's power, how many woman have died in childbirth needlessly, how many children starved in families too large and poor to feed them.
+In 2003, upon the 25th anniversary of Pope John Paul II's papacy, she wrote that he "is a hate-figure and with good reason...
+No one can compute how many people have died of Aids as a result of Wojtyla's power, how many woman have died in childbirth needlessly, how many children starved in families too large and poor to feed them.
 But it is reasonable to suppose these silent, unseen, uncounted deaths at his hand would match that of any self-respecting tyrant or dictator".
-In 2011 she accepted an invitation to participate in a debate with the Christian philosopher William Lane Craig on the existence of God but Toynbee later pulled out stating "...this is not my kind of forum".
+In 2011 she accepted an invitation to participate in a debate with the Christian philosopher William Lane Craig on the existence of God but Toynbee later pulled out, stating "this is not my kind of forum".

 Toynbee has mixed feelings about the Church of England; she has opposed both religious and secular dogmatic beliefs.
 In April 2014, she wrote:

-The C of E is a confusing creature.
+"The C of E is a confusing creature.
 Even while it tussles internally between conservative and liberal wings on gay marriage or female bishops, polls of its members show it's no longer the Conservative party at prayer: more vote Lib Dem and Labour.
 Look at the 40 bishops' raspberry of an Easter message to Cameron, with their strong rebuke against the "national crisis" of hunger so much worsened by his welfare policies.
-They know because their churches house the food banks used by almost a million people. (...)
+They know because their churches house the food banks used by almost a million people. [...]
 Like all humanity, the religious are both good and bad.
 The C of E is good on food banks, bad on sex and death.
 Faith makes people no more virtuous, but nor do rationalists claim any moral superiority.
 Pogroms, inquisitions, jihadist terror and religious massacres can be matched death for death with the secular horrors of Pol Pot, Hitler or Stalin.
-The danger is where absolute belief in universal truths, religious or secular, permits no doubt.
+The danger is where absolute belief in universal truths, religious or secular, permits no doubt."

+Views on head of state

+Toynbee has written that "the need for an elected president has become urgent".